 Each of the above actions referenced the United States Supreme Court which held in Plyer v.
 Doe (1982) that no public school district has a basis to deny children access to education based on their immigration status, citing that children have little control over their immigration status, the harm it would inflict on the child and society itself, and equal protection rights of the 14th Amendment.
 Each of these LAAAE Board of Directors’ actions increased protections provided to all students.
 Although our school was already implementing non-discriminatory practices based on immigration status, these policies prohibited discrimination based on immigration status.
 Most recently, the policy included treating all students equitable in the receipt of all school services, including but, not limited to, the free and reduced lunch program, transportation, and educational instruction.

-Most recently, you may have heard of changes to the federal Public Charge rule which will take effect on October 15, 2019.
+Most recently, you may have heard of changes to the federal Public Charge rule which took effect in late 2019.
 The term Public Charge is used in immigration law to refer to a person who is primarily dependent on the government for support.
 The changes to the existing rule will now make it more difficult to apply for permanent residency or earn a visa if an applicant is dependent on government aid such as the Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF), housing assistance, and Medicaid.

 Know that K–12 public education is not impacted by the Public Charge rule.
 Neither is your child’s ability to receive nutritious meals and snacks, before, during, and after school.
 All of the 6.2 million students in California’s public schools are allowed to participate in the school nutrition program available at their school site, and participation in the nutrition program does not impact immigration status.